Original Potholders Free Knitting Patterns

 Twill Pot Holder

-For a moment I thought that these potholders are crocheted, but it is indeed knitting!
+For a moment, I thought that these potholders were crocheted, but it is indeed knitted!
 Hiromi, who is the author of this knitted potholder pattern, used a very simple cable pattern to create this woven effect.
 Take a look at the photos and see how great it looks in two colors.

 Level: upper beginner Author: Purl Soho